 Start with the bottom filled with lump charcoal at one edge and two 2-3″ diameter green cherry or apple branches the width of the firebox.
 Get the BGE up to about 200 degrees F and then add the chicken.
 I used the indirect method with the ConvEggtor and the 3 layer grate to hold this much meat.
 The heatermeter was set for 225 degrees F. The smoke was for 3.5 hours.
 Raise the temp to 325 for 30-45 minutes at the end to crisp up the skin a bit.

 Remember when smoking, you don’t want to let the fire get too hot initially and then struggle to get it down to the right temp without putting it out (again).

 In the end, you have chicken that is luscious, juicy, deep mahogany brown and with a nice but not overpowering smoke flavor and a pretty pink smoke ring.
 It is good hot or cold.
-Unfortunately, I did not shoot photos before it was all gone.
-That is a task for the next batch.

 We did sample a couple of legs at the 24 hour mark to make sure the brine flavors were going in the direction we wanted.